rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### My Account

-The **My Account** section is located in a drop-down menu in the top-right corner of the control panel, where your active administrator login is displayed.
-This section enables you to manage billing, payments, upgrades, services, administrators, and contacts, and find general information.
+The My Account option is located in a drop-down menu in the top-right corner of the control panel, where your active administrator login is displayed.
+The account section enables you to manage billing, payments, upgrades, services, administrators, and contacts, and to find general information.

-Following are the options available for the **My Account** section in the control panel:
+Following are the options available for the account section:

 #### Billing & Payments
 -  **Company Info** - Manage your account contact information and credit card information.
 -  **Invoice History** - Manage and view past and present account invoices.
 -  **Unpaid Invoices** - View your unpaid invoices.

-#### Upgrades & Services
+#### Services
 -  **Email Hosting** - Upgrade your services with Rackspace Email or Microsoft Exchange.
 -  **Service Summary** - View a summary of your billed services.
 -  **Pending Cancellations** - View any pending cancellation requests.